Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Methodology

+Evaluating Vision-Code models can be challenging.
+Some of the common metrics for language generation, such as BLEU scores can be misleading since there are multiple ways to achieve the same visual look during rendering.
+Similar goes for using a large language model such as GPT-4 for evaluating the output.
+Rendering itself is costly since it depends on an eternal browser.
+Inspired by CodeBLEU \cite{codebleu} to improve generated code evaluation without rendering we propose htmlBLEU metric which emphasizes important pieces of code as well as aligning attributes and elements in the DOM tree.

-Human annotators were presented with the original image and the webpage produced by the generated code and then asked to rate them on a scale of 100 in terms of structural and color similarity.
-For each model, we report the averaged score across all annotators and samples.
+Still, the metrics are a proxy for target, which is a human assessment of quality.
+To measure this we conducted a survey with 59 volunteers.
+The participants were presented with the original screenshot and the rendered one side-by-side and then asked to rate them on a scale of 0 to 100 in terms of structural and color similarity.
+For each model, we report the averaged min-max normalized score across all annotators and samples.

-In addition to human evaluation, we employed two groups of metrics to assess the model performance: (1) code-based metrics, which compare the generated code against the original code producing the input screenshot; and (2) image-based metrics, which evaluate the screenshot of the generated images against the input.
+For automated metrics, we employed two groups to assess the model performance: (1) code-based metrics, which compare the generated code against the original code producing the input screenshot; and (2) image-based metrics, which evaluate the screenshot of the generated images against the input.

-We use two metrics for (2): mean squared error (MSE) between masks of both images and Intersection over Union (IoU) score.
+We measure image similarity (2) in the following ways.
+First, we calculate the mean squared error (MSE) between the pixel values of the two images.
+Second, we create binary masks for each image, setting pixels to 1 wherever the magnitude is greater than zero.
+We then compute the MSE and intersection over union (IoU) between these masks.
 For (1), we employed BLEU score and a dataset-specific metric called Element Counts, where the presence of all elements in the generated code results in a score of 1, and misalignment yields a score of 0.

 Since the BLEU score equally penalizes any differences between the two pieces of code, it is not an ideal metric for code evaluation.
-To avoid penalizing differences that do not lead to visual discrepancies, we develop a new metric, htmlBLEU, from CodeBLEU \cite{codebleu}, as HTML code lacks data flow or syntactic abstract syntax tree (AST). htmlBLEU comprises four components: a basic BLEU score, a weighted BLEU score focusing on the most important keywords for HTML code, a Document Object Model DOM Tree Matching between the corresponding HTML elements, and an attribute matching that aims to find elements with the same attributes.
-To evaluate htmlBLEU, we measure the Spearman's rank correlation coefficient\cite{spearman} between htmlBLEU and the MSE between input/generated images (which is 0.764) and compare it with that between BLEU and the MSE (which is 0.329).
-The higher correlation of htmlBLEU demonstrates that it accurately reflects the visual similarity.
+To avoid penalizing differences that do not lead to visual discrepancies, we develop a new metric, htmlBLEU, from CodeBLEU \cite{codebleu}, as HTML code lacks data flow or syntactic abstract syntax tree (AST). htmlBLEU comprises four components: a basic BLEU score, a weighted BLEU score focusing on the most important keywords for HTML code, a Document Object Model (DOM) Tree Matching between the corresponding HTML elements, and an attribute matching that aims to correspond elements and attributes.